dimi67ch/slot-machine-project/README.md

-# slot-machine-project
+# slot-machine-project: `Make No Eye`

-Name of the Game: `Make No Eye`
+by Dimitrios Chalatsoglou

 ## Symbols
 - J